Hadley cell: Structure and components

-The trade winds in the low-latitudes of both Earth's northern and southern hemispheres converge air towards the equator, producing a belt of low atmospheric pressure exhibiting abundant storms and heavy rainfall known as the Intertropical Convergence Zone (ITCZ).
+The trade winds in the low latitudes of both Earth's Northern and Southern hemispheres converge air towards the equator, due to a belt of low atmospheric pressure exhibiting abundant storms and heavy rainfall known as the Intertropical Convergence Zone (ITCZ).
 This equatorward movement of air near the Earth's surface constitutes the lower branch of the Hadley cell.
 The position of the ITCZ is influenced by the warmth of sea surface temperatures (SST) near the equator and the strength of cross-equatorial pressure gradients.
 In general, the ITCZ is located near the equator or is offset towards the summer hemisphere where the warmest SSTs are located.
 On an annual average, the rising branch of the Hadley circulation is slightly offset towards the Northern Hemisphere, away from the equator.
 Due to the Coriolis force, the trade winds deflect opposite the direction of Earth's rotation, blowing partially westward rather than directly equatorward in both hemispheres.
 The lower branch accrues moisture resulting from evaporation across Earth's tropical oceans.
 A warmer environment and converging winds force the moistened air to ascend near the equator, resulting in the rising branch of the Hadley cell.
 The upward motion is further enhanced by the release of latent heat as the uplift of moist air results in an equatorial band of condensation and precipitation.
 The Hadley circulation's upward branch largely occurs in thunderstorms occupying only around one percent of the surface area of the tropics.
-The transport of heat in the Hadley circulation's ascending branch is accomplished most efficiently by hot towerscumulonimbus clouds bearing strong updrafts that do not mix in drier air commonly found in the middle troposphere and thus allow the movement of air from the highly moist tropical lower troposphere into the upper troposphere.
+The transport of heat in the Hadley circulation's ascending branch is accomplished most efficiently by hot towers—cumulonimbus clouds bearing strong updrafts that do not mix in drier air commonly found in the middle troposphere and thus allow the movement of air from the highly moist tropical lower troposphere into the upper troposphere.
 Approximately 1,500–5,000 hot towers daily near the ITCZ region are required to sustain the vertical heat transport exhibited by the Hadley circulation.